gli285/Team-Asteroid/README.txt

-Team Asteroid
+# Team Asteroid Weatherbox

-SCEL Weatherbox
+SCEL Weatherbox prototyping team

-Watherbox firmware
+Weatherbox firmware

-Milestones
+# Milestones

-Goal: get working, modular firmware by the end of the semester
+**Goal (Spring 2016):** Implementation code for weatherbox, get modular firmware by the end of the semester

-    Understand requirements
-    Get organized, setup local development environment.
-Make sure you know how to use github.
-    Software plan
-    Basic working firmware
-    Sensor integration (one by one)
+1. Sensor code (integration one by one)
+2. Xbee transmit code

-Contributing
+# Contributing

 See the github flow for more information: https://guides.github.com/introduction/flow/

-    Create a new branch
+1. Create a new branch
-    Do some development
+2. Do some development
-    Finish development
+3. Finish development
-    Submit a pull request (we will do a code review together)
+4. Submit a pull request (we will do a code review together)

-Warnings
+# Warnings

-    Do NOT commit to the master branch, always use your own branch
+* Do NOT commit to the master branch, always use your own branch